-Parking kev is а component these to facilities.
-Existing parking lots in the area either are privately owned or property of the Florida Department Transportation of (FDOT).
-The development potential for these sites is high (and encouraged by this Plan) and thus they will not exist in perpetuity.
+Parking is key component to these facilities.
+Existing parking lots in the area either privately owned or property of the Florida Department of Transportation (FDOT). development potential for these sites is high (and encouraged by this Plan) and thus they will not exist in perpetuity.